deutsch

 Alexandre Kyungu Mwilambwe - Democratic Republic of the Congo - Installation

-Ana Vujic - Serbian -Swiss - Charcoal drawings
+Ana Vujic - Serbian - Swiss - Charcoal drawings

-Markus Gössi - Swiss, performance
+Markus Goessi - Swiss, photography

 Mer Ayang - South Sudan, painting, performance